typst-community/valkyrie/README.md

     should-be-string: "This doesn't error",
     complicated-tuple: (
       "neither@does-this.com",
-      "NOT AN IP", // Error: Schema validation failed on argument.complicated-tuple.1:
+      // Error: Schema validation failed on argument.complicated-tuple.1:
-                   //        String must be a valid IP address 1
+      //        String must be a valid IP address
-    )
+      "NOT AN IP",
+      1,
     ),
-  my-schema
+  ),
+  my-schema,
 )
 ```